EvaMaeRey/ggplot2-extension-cookbook/README.md

 Learn about
 Learning’](https://cacm.acm.org/magazines/2024/1/278891-10-things-software-developers-should-learn-about-learning/fulltext),
-especially the observation that new techniques and ideas are best internalized when applied concrete examples, and then time should be taken to abstract and generalize.
+especially the observation that new techniques and ideas are best internalized when first applied to concrete examples; general principles will be more successful if .

 # Preface and acknowledgements